Interlibrary Loan, also known as ILL, is a service for obtaining materials (books, media, and journal articles) that the PLU Library does not own.

 - Unclaimed ILL books are returned to the lender after 14 days.
 NOTE: If you repeatedly request items and do not pick them up, your ILL privileges may be restricted.

-- Most articles are delivered electronically to your ILLiad account or your PLU e-mail as PDF files.
+- Most articles are delivered electronically to your Tipasa account or your PLU e-mail as PDF files.

-Books, DVDs, CDs, and Microfilm can be picked up from the shelves labeled “Interlibrary Loan” next to the library’s front desk.
+Books and media can be picked up from the holds/request shelf across the foyer from the circulation desk.
 You must check these items out at the front desk.

 There are no fines from PLU.
 However, if PLU receives a bill from the lending library (because the book is long overdue, lost or damaged), the cost will be added to the patron’s library account.
 There are no refunds.

-Libraries generally renew items once for 2 weeks.
-However some libraries do not allow any renewals.
+Libraries generally renew items once for 2 weeks, but it is up to the lending library to decide how much time to give.
 Libraries can deny a renewal and may recall the item as well.

 If there are problems renewing an item, please contact the ILL office at firstname.lastname@example.org or 253-535-7508.